The Devil Wears Prada (film): Writing

-Work on a screenplay started promptly, before Weisberger had even finished her work.
-When it became a bestseller upon publication, elements of the plot were incorporated into the screenplay in progress.
-Most took their inspiration from the 2001 Ben Stiller film Zoolander and primarily satirized the fashion industry.
-But it was still not ready to film.
-Elizabeth Gabler, later head of production at Fox, noted that the finished novel did not have a complete narrative.
-"Since there wasn't a strong third act in the book," she said later, "we needed to invent that."

-In the meantime, the studio and producer Wendy Finerman sought a director.
-Out of many candidates with experience in comedy, David Frankel was hired despite his limited experience, having only made one feature, Miami Rhapsody, along with some episodes of Sex and the City and Entourage.
-He was unsure about the property, calling it "undirectable ... a satire rather than a love story".
-Later, he cited Unzipped, the 1995 documentary about designer Isaac Mizrahi, as his model for the film's attitude towards fashion: "[It] revels in some of the silliness of the fashion world, but is also very serious."
+When the book became a bestseller, elements of the plot were incorporated into the screenplay.
+Most took their inspiration from the 2001 Ben Stiller film Zoolander, satirizing the fashion industry.
+David Frankel was hired as director despite his limited experience, having only made one feature, Miami Rhapsody, and episodes of Sex and the City and Entourage.
+He cited Unzipped, the 1995 documentary about designer Isaac Mizrahi, as his model for the film's attitude towards fashion, both silly and serious.

-At a meeting with Finerman, Frankel told her that he thought the story unnecessarily punished Miranda.
-"My view was that we should be grateful for excellence.
-Why do the excellent people have to be nice?"
+At a meeting with Finerman, Frankel said he thought the story unnecessarily punished Miranda.
 He prepared to move on and consider more scripts.
-Two days later his manager persuaded him to reconsider and look for something he liked that he could shape the film into.
+Two days later, his manager persuaded him to reconsider and look for something he liked that he could shape the film into.
 He took the job, giving Finerman extensive notes on the script and laying out a detailed vision for the film.